 - Sales and discounts.
-Whether by using one of Tuck’s exclusive discounts or by waiting for a sale day, there are lots of ways to avoid paying full price when purchasing online.
+Whether by using one of our exclusive discounts or by waiting for a sale day, there are lots of ways to avoid paying full price when purchasing online.
 Before deciding against your above-budget dream bed, learn more about when to purchase a mattress.

 How to Care for Your New Mattress

 - Use a mattress protector.
 Protect against dust, dirt, and stains by using a mattress protector from the beginning.